 Motivation Pushes You Off the Edge, Inspiration Helps You Ascend

 And once your inner daredevil fully awakens, inspiration starts crawling in and electrifying all the nerve endings in your body.
-It saddens and torments you, it tickles and makes you laugh, and then, once it’s done reshaping you, it becomes bliss.
+It saddens and torments you, tickles and makes you laugh, and then, once it’s done reshaping you, it becomes bliss.
 It gives you wings and allows you to ascend from the bottom of the void up into the sky.
-Your inner daredevil now understands that he’s not only able to jump, but also to fly.
+Your inner daredevil now understands that theyre not only able to jump but also to fly.

 You Cannot Create a Spark in a Loop, You Can Only Develop Vertigo

 We live in a dualistic universe.
 Without opposition, there is no accord.
 Without an apparent separateness, there is no creation.
 Without conflict, there’s no resolution.
-If we don’t bounce between our inner polarities we get stuck in a loop.
-It’s a loop of our ancestral habits, of adopted behavioral patterns, of what’s expected.
+We get stuck in a loop if we don’t bounce between our inner polarities.
+It’s a loop of our ancestral habits, adopted behavioral patterns, and what’s expected of us.

-A creative spark can only be created out of the collision of opposites and not within a loop.
-And being stuck in a loop is our writer’s most dreaded nightmare.
-Not being able to create something fresh, rehashing what he already wrote, falling into the cliché traps, being seduced by dreams, overthinking, staying in his comfort zone.
-In creative writing, a loop leads us to an early death, not immortality.
+A creative spark can only be created from the collision of opposites, not within a loop.
+And being stuck in a loop is our writer’s most dreaded nightmare – not being able to create something fresh, rehashing what they already wrote, falling into the cliché traps, seduced by dreams, overthinking, and staying in their comfort zone.
+In creative writing, a loop leads to an early death, not immortality.

 But what can our writer do to break out of his loop?
 What can you do to break out of yours?
 Here are some ideas that are pretty harmless but effective.